Harry Carpenter

 Harry Leonard Carpenter, OBE (17 October 1925 – 20 March 2010) was a British BBC sports commentator broadcasting from the early 1950s until his retirement in 1994.
 His speciality was boxing.
 He was presenter of programmes such as Sportsnight (1975–1985) and Grandstand and also anchored coverage of Wimbledon and golf tournaments.

 Early life and early career

 Carpenter was the son of a wholesale fish merchant at Billingsgate Market and was born at South Norwood in South London.
 He attended Selhurst Grammar School in Surrey.
 During World War II, he served as a telegrapher in the Royal Navy.
-Upon leaving the Navy after the end of World War 2, he began his journalism career in 1946.
-He began sports reporting as a sub-editor for several national newspapers.He was a avid supporter of Crystal Palace FC the local team in South Norwood.
+Upon leaving the Navy after the end of World War II, he began his journalism career in 1946.
+He began sports reporting as a sub-editor for several national newspapers.
+He was an avid supporter of Crystal Palace FC, the local team in South Norwood.